yindeng/shinyData/README.md

 ## Data aggregation
 The data aggregation in each plot layer is independent of each other, so it is possible to have different levels of granularity in the same plot.
 When you map a visual element (like X, Y, Color, etc) to a field in the data, you have the option to aggregate the field with the function selected from a list (or type in any R function that takes a vector and returns a single value).
 The aggregation is done conditional on all the fields that are mapped to in the current layer but not being aggregated, as well as any fields specified in facet columns or rows.

-When there is any aggregation done in the base "Plot" layer, the aggregated data table is automally added to the list of data sources.
+When there is any aggregation done in the base "Plot" layer, the aggregated data table is automatically added to the list of data sources.
 This is very useful when a secondary aggregation is desired.

 ## Visualization
 In general, visual elements can either be mapped to a field or set to a fixed value.
+The appearance of the graph is fully customizable.
+Customization can be specified at different levels and inherit through a tree-like structure.
+For example, "axis.title" inherits from "title", which in turn inherits from "text", so fonts set for "text" will automatically apply to "title" and "axis.title", but can be overwritten.

 ## Presentation
-Thanks to the simplicity and flexibity of [R Markdown](http://rmarkdown.rstudio.com/), user can easily combine the plots to create beautiful reports and presentations.
+Thanks to the simplicity and flexibility of [R Markdown](http://rmarkdown.rstudio.com/), user can easily combine the plots to create beautiful reports and presentations.
 And if you are a R programmer, you can add arbitrary R scripts to include analysis results that are not supported by the shinyData UI.

 ## Project management
 By saving the project to a file, user can pick up where he left off.
 User can also merge two projects together by selecting "Merge with existing work" when loading a project file.